awslabs/time-addressable-media-store/CONTRIBUTING.md

 ## Licensing

 See the [LICENSE](LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

+## Contributing to the codebase

+Documentation contributions can be made by cloning the repository, making changes to the files and then
+[issuing a Pull Request](#contributing-via-pull-requests).
+Small changes can be made by using the Github visual editor too.

+For contributions to the architecture or code, please read the [Local development guide](docs/LOCAL_DEVELOPMENT.md) for instructions on how to setup a local environment and run the tests.
+After issuing a [Pull Request](#contributing-via-pull-requests) an automated test suite will run and be reported on the Pull Request page.
+Make sure all the tests pass to facilitate and speed up code reviews.
+New features should include unit tests and acceptance tests when appropriate.

+If you need guidance or help, please let us know in the relevant Github issue.